 Previous EPI research has shown that prior to the pandemic in 2019, the gap in educational attainment between disadvantaged pupils and their peers had stopped closing for the first time in a decade, with disadvantaged pupils trailing by over 18 months of learning by the time they took their GCSEs.

-2020 marks a particularly important year to understand learning gaps in the context of the pandemic which has had a profound impact on English education.
+2020 marks a particularly important year to understand these gaps in the context of the pandemic which has had a profound impact on English education.
 It is the first year of available data on qualifications awarded during the pandemic – the vast majority being based on teacher assessments.
 There are widespread concerns that progress to date in reducing educational inequalities will have been compounded by Covid.

 This includes extending analysis of gap measures to include 16-19 year olds during this key transition phase, building on recent research measuring the disadvantage gap in 16-19 education.
 In particular, the project will explore whether vocational students lost out relative to those doing A-levels under the system of teacher assessed grades.